 MANUFACTURED HOUSING/HOME - Shall be as defined in RSA 674:31, as amended.
 Manufactured housing/home shall not include pre-site built housing as defined in this Ordinance.
-For floodplain management purposes ONLY the term "Manufactured Housing/Home" means a structure, transportable in one or more sections, which is built on a permanent foundation when attached to the required utilities and includes park trailers, travel trailers, and other similar vehicles placed on site for greater than 180 days.
+For the Floodplain Development District purposes ONLY the term "Manufactured Housing/Home" means a structure, transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when attached to the required utilities and includes park trailers, travel trailers, and other similar vehicles placed on site for greater than 180 consecutive days.
 This includes manufactured homes located in a manufactured home park or subdivision.